 About Ms. Francis

-Kate has taught grades k-12 string orchestra throughout the San Francisco Bay Area.
+Ms. Francis has taught grades k-12 string orchestra throughout the San Francisco Bay Area for nearly two decades before relocating to Tampa.
 Ms. Francis is credited with growing and reestablishing the string programs at Lincoln Performing Arts High School in San Jose, CA and R.J.
 Fisher Middle School in Los Gatos, CA.

 In 2009 Ms. Francis was awarded with a Fullbright-Hayes Scholarship where she traveled through Mexico studying Mexican Folk Music.
 In 2015 Kate was named Orchestra Teacher of the Year by the California Music Educators Association, and in 2018 Kate was presented with a Distinguished Employee Award by the Los Gatos Union School District.